 All in all the Nokomis Trail is a great hike and a really good way to get some exercise when you’re driving along the Trans-Canada Highway.

 More reading related to travel in northern Ontario

 - The Hike to Agawa Falls in Northern Ontario

-- Mississagi Provincial Park: A Gem of the North You’ve Never Heard Of
+- Mississagi Provincial Park: A Northern Ontario Gem

 - A Challenging Hike on the Lake Superior Coastal Trail

 Click on the photo to bookmark to your Pinterest boards.